AutoITWeb/autoit-dealer-tools/README.md

 Install and activate the plugin

 Create wordpress landingpages for the following:
-* A page for the Car search and Result list
+* A page for the car search and result list
 * A page for the car detail
 * A page for the form to book testdrive
 * A page for the form to send purchase request